On board

 You are entitled to free travel when travelling with a child aged between 0 and 6 years in a pram, pushchair or wheelchair.

-You can carry your bike on the metro and commuter trains free of charge at any time, provided there is room.
+You can carry your bike on the Metro and commuter trains free of charge at any time, provided there is room.
 On the Suomenlinna ferry, bicycles can be carried for a fee.
 Bicycles are not allowed on buses and trams.

 You may take regular luggage on public transport free of charge.
 You can bring with you, for example, shopping bags, suitcases, prams or skis.
 Restrictions on transporting large luggage are possible on U line buses.